 Where staff suspect underlying issues may be a factor, they should contact the student's Tutor and Head of Year in the first instance, who will build an overall picture and may make a referral to Learning Support.
 Where there are already established additional challenges, a student's Head of Year will liaise with Learning Support to provide behaviour management guidance to staff.
+It is the responsibility of individual staff members to have a clear understanding of the SEND profiles of all students they come into regular contact with through, for example, academic lessons, co-curricular activities and tutoring.
 Staff in need of further support and clarification are also most welcome to contact the Learning Support department direct.
 The aim in all such communications is to ensure that staff are well-equipped to manage behaviour positively and can tackle poor behaviour fairly and in context.